pliedo/pliedo.github.io/content/research/fuel_transition/index.md

 abstract: As the energy sector transitions to cleaner fuels, refineries must navigate strategic decisions regarding production focus.
 This project investigates the trade-offs between refineries specialized in renewable diesel and those with flexible production capabilities for both renewable diesel and sustainable aviation fuel (SAF).
 Using technical data from an industry report, we conduct a scenario analysis to assess the implications of different price paths on refinery decision-making.
 The analysis includes simulations of various scenarios, such as shifts in policy support for SAF and reduced demand for renewable diesel due to fleet electrification.
 By evaluating these scenarios, we estimate the optimal production strategies for refineries, offering valuable insights into how they can adapt to changing market dynamics and policy environments.

 # Summary.
 An optional shortened abstract.
-summary: TAs the energy sector transitions to cleaner fuels, refineries must navigate strategic decisions regarding production focus.
-This project investigates the trade-offs between refineries specialized in renewable diesel and those with flexible production capabilities for both renewable diesel and sustainable aviation fuel (SAF).
-Using technical data from an industry report, we conduct a scenario analysis to assess the implications of different price paths on refinery decision-making.
-The analysis includes simulations of various scenarios, such as shifts in policy support for SAF and reduced demand for renewable diesel due to fleet electrification.
-By evaluating these scenarios, we estimate the optimal production strategies for refineries, offering valuable insights into how they can adapt to changing market dynamics and policy environments.
+summary: This project explores the trade-offs between refineries specialized in renewable diesel and those capable of flexible production between renewable diesel and sustainable aviation fuel (SAF).
+Using technical production data, we estimate the value of flexibility in switching between fuels.
+Scenarios such as on-road fuel demand decline and shifts in policy support for SAF allow us to analyze how timing of incentives impacts refinery decisions.
+These insights provide a clearer understanding of optimal production strategies, helping refineries adapt to evolving market conditions and policy shifts.

 tags:
-- Land use change
+- Fuel transition

 featured: True